Arturszmer/OpenAi-Anki/README.md

 ## Console Interface

 A `MyConsole` class is provided to interact with the app via a console interface.
-Users can start a conversation with the chat-based model and request grammatical improvements for their input.
+Users can start a conversation with the chat-based model.

 ## Main Application